Bbrnn/picoCTF2024-writeups/General SKills/Time-machine.md

 * Firstoff ,I downloaded the zip file **challenge.zip**
 * Then i unzipped using **unzip challenge.zip** command and found drop-in folder
 * I then cd drop-in
+* I find a text file called message.txt and I display its content using **cat messgae.txt** command
 * From the description,the author says he left a note to help remember
 * After checking out the resource provided in the hint,I will use **git log** to see past commits
 * Boom,found the flag